 A series of questions pertaining to each chapter, reading, and/or video clip will be posted on Blackboard.
-You are responsible for answering these in writing and submitting them electronically the day before class.
-(Tuesday questions are due by 5 P.M. on Monday; Thursday questions are due by 5 P.M. on Wednesday.)
+You are responsible for answering these in writing and submitting them electronically on the due date.

 5 pts.
 3.5 pt.
 0 pts.
 Questions satisfactorily Questions partially completed or Assignment not completed completed. not completed satisfactorily. or submitted.
 Assignment is submitted on time.
 Assignment submitted late.